I’d previously written a post about if constexpr

 If we look back on these problems, we used three different language features to handle them:

-• conditional member variable: [[no_unique_address]] with std::conditional_t (and if we’re really insistent, unevaluated lambdas).
+(and if we’re really insistent, unevaluated lambdas). - conditional member function: concepts.

-• conditional member type: inheriting from conditional base classes.
+- conditional member type: inheriting from conditional base classes.

 Of these, only the last option actually handles all the cases, and only the last option gives you truly a conditional member.
 It’s also the most inconvenient/awkward/tedious/insert pejorative of your choice.

-However, D gives us what I think is a clear answer for how we could do conditional members in a way that is properly conditional and avoids the kind of tedium that we have to deal with today: if.
+However, D gives us what I think is a clear answer for how we could do conditional members in a way that is properly conditional and avoids the kind of tedium that we have to deal with today: if

-We could just use if at class scope to declare a conditional member function (no need to come up with a workaround to wrap T&):
+at class scope to declare a conditional member function (no need to come up with a workaround to wrap T&

 template <typename T>